Inside WikiLeaks: My Time with Julian Assange at the World’s Most Dangerous Website

 Great fascination attached to the strange person who had provoked such a furore among officialdom, and to where he came from.
 The New York Times correspondent John Burns, who wrote a long profile of Assange, described him as “a very Australian character.”
 An Icelandic parliamentarian, Birgitta Jónsdóttir, once a close associate, thought he was “a classic Aussie.”
 I’ve often been bemused when Britons or Americans ascribe Rupert Murdoch’s actions to his Australian origins, and have pondered what a nation made up of twenty-three million Rupert Murdochs would be like.
 A society of twenty-three million Julian Assanges is equally hard to imagine; it certainly wouldn’t be a punctual society, or one where social niceties, or even norms of social reciprocity and respect, were observed.

 But this decidedly unbronzed individual has a personality and a life story every bit as unique and extraordinary as his achievements.
-He may be the house guest from hell; he is certainly someone you hope your daughter never dates; he will never be voted employer or colleague of the year.
+He may be the house guest from hell; he is certainly someone parents hope their daughter never dates; he will never be voted employer or colleague of the year.
 But the character contradictions of this ultra-secretive apostle of transparency, this autocratic champion of democracy, this conflict-prone promoter of peace, are less important than the social phenomenon for which his remarkable abilities have been the midwife.

-THE WIKILEAKS moment was a long time in the making.
+The WikiLeaks moment was a long time in the making.
 Its remote origins lay in the skills, experiences and reputation Assange built up as a hacker in his teens and early adulthood.
 His computer skills, his uncompromising anarchistic idealism, his organisational and logistical capacities, and his ability to enthuse and mobilise others were what made WikiLeaks happen.

 In the second half of 2005, he hit on the name WikiLeaks, and had it registered the following year.
 The title captures the fact that the organisation would depend on information provided by others, but the need for secrecy and security to protect sources and authenticate documents meant that it could never be an open, collaborative endeavour like Wikipedia.